NoraTheTurtle/Student-new/_posts/2023-09-26-spritesheet.md

             }
         });

+        let lastTimestamp = 0;

         // Animation recursive control function
-        function animate() {
+        function animate(timestamp) {
+            const deltaTime = timestamp - lastTimestamp;
+            if (deltaTime >= FRAME_INTERVAL) {
                 // Clears the canvas to remove the previous frame. ctx.clearRect(0, 0, canvas.width, canvas.height);

                 // Draws the current frame of the sprite. cat.draw(ctx);

                 // Updates the `frameX` property to prepare for the next frame in the sprite sheet. cat.update();

+                lastTimestamp = timestamp;
+                }

                 // Uses `requestAnimationFrame` to synchronize the animation loop with the display's refresh rate,
             // ensuring smooth visuals.
             requestAnimationFrame(animate);
         }